Luciemzt/confetti/README.md

 - SignupPage

-- BookingListPage
+- PlacesListPage
   * PlacesCard
-  * Delete button booking
+  * View more button

-- AddBookingForm
+- PlaceDetailsPage
+ * View the details of the place
+ * Add to booking button

+-BookingPage
+ * BookingCard
+ * view more button

 - BookingDetailPage
   * EditBookingForm
+  * BookingList
-  * OptionsList
+  * CreateBookingForm
-  * AddOptionsForm
+  * EditBookingForm
-  * DeleteOptionButton
+  * DeleteBookingButton

 - ProfilePage
   * EditProfileForm